cryptoeax/arbbot/README.md

 the more arbitrage-opportunities can be taken.
 Be careful to keep at least 0.1 - 0.2 BTC at the exchange to give the bot enough room to trade.

+## Updating the bot
+When you update the bot, you need to rebuild the docker containers in case they require rebuilding before rerunning the bot, you can do that with `docker-compose build`.

+## Backing up the bot's data
+The bot's mysql server saves its data in `docker/db-data`.
+You are encouraged to back up the contents of this directory occasionally.
+If you delete the contents of this directory, the next time you run the bot the bot will reinitialize its database from scratch (and will import an initial seed data from `data.sql` if that file exists.)

 ## How does the bot make profit?

 Arbitrage trading means that differences in exchange rates between two exchanges are used to gain a profit.